jayllo-c/tp/docs/DeveloperGuide.md

 **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
 </box>

-The following is a more detailed explaination on how user input is parsed into a `Command` object (Not mentioned above for simplicity).
+The following is a more detailed explanation on how user input is parsed into a `Command` object (not mentioned above for simplicity).

 ##### Using Argument Tokenizer and Argument Multimap
 * After the `XYZCommandParser` is instantiated by the `AddressBookParser`, it uses the `ArgumentTokenizer` class to tokenize the user input string into the arguments.